-A $2,000 scholarship will be awarded toward our Master of Science Speech Language Pathology program upon succesfull completion of the SLP Bridge Program
+A $2,000 scholarship will be awarded toward our Master of Science Speech Language Pathology program upon successfull completion of the SLP Bridge Program

-Admission to master's program from the SLP Bridge Program
+Admission to Master of Science program from the SLP Bridge Program

-To be considered entry to the Master of Science SLP program, the following must occur:
+To be considered for entry to the Master of Science SLP program, the following must occur:

 - Completed the following prerequisite courses / department requirements: SLP 220, 230, 240, 310, 330, 334, 340, 350, 412, 420, 450

 - Completed the following prerequisite courses / equivalent requirements that meet CAA standards: biological science course, physical science course, intro to psychology course, psychology course that covers lifespan, and statistics